syafa-kh/FGARepo/README.md

 # Folders

-Currently this repo only has 1 folder in it.
+Currently this repo has 2 folders in it.

+## Exercise week 1

+In this exercise, we used [Transjakarta Passengers in 2019](https://data.jakarta.go.id/dataset/data-jumlah-penumpang-trans-jakarta-tahun-2019-kpi) data provided by the Jakarta government to practice our SQL skill using BigQuery and [visualization skill](https://datastudio.google.com/s/r9wW84fGnsQ) using Google Data Studio.
+I have included not only the SQL queries I wrote, but also the CSV files containing the answer to each question.

 ## Challenge 1

-In this folder, you can find the data we have to gather insight from, SQL queries I wrote to answer the questions given by our instrucutor, and CSV files containing said queries' results.
+In this folder, you can find the data we have to gather insight from and visualize later on, SQL queries I wrote to answer the questions from our instructor, and CSV files containing said queries' results.
 Here, most of the explanations are written in Indonesian, as it focuses on COVID-19 data in Indonesia.

 We were also tasked to make an insightful dashboard using Google Data Studio which can be accessed [here](https://datastudio.google.com/s/jhdgdxTTt18).